I have a Zivver account

 Recommendations for the best output:

-Using some fonts can cause the failure of proper placement of the fields.
-There, recommendation is to use one of these fonts: Arial, Courier New, Georgia, Impact, Times New Roman
+Some fonts can cause placement of the fields to fail.
+Therefore, it is recommended to use one of these fonts: Arial, Courier New, Georgia, Impact, Times New Roman.

-In case the vertical alignment of the fields is important and fields should have the same width, it’s recommended to align the endings of the curly brackets by adding spaces to the tags and using a monospaced font (e.g. Courier New) in which all characters have the exact same width:
+If vertical alignment of the fields is important and fields should have the same width, align the endings of the curly brackets by adding spaces to the tags and use a monospaced font (e.g. Courier New) in which all characters have the same width:

-To avoid field overlap try to have some space between the tags
+To avoid field overlap, make sure there is space between the tags.

 Limitations

-In case of a mistake or incomplete text tag there won’t be an error shown.
-The proper conversion and placement of tags needs to be reviewed by the user during the document prepare flow.
+- If a text tag is incorrect or incomplete, no error will be shown.
+The proper conversion and placement of tags must be reviewed by the user during the document prepare flow.

-The entire span of the text tag, from the beginning curly brace to the closing curly brace, must fit within a single line.
-If a text tag covers multiple lines, either in the document that is uploaded or in the final PDF, the field will not be correctly recognized by Zivver and may cause the underlying text to be visible to the signer when signing the document.
+- The entire span of the text tag, from the opening curly brace to the closing curly brace, must fit on a single line.
+If a text tag covers multiple lines, either in the uploaded document or in the final PDF, the field will not be correctly recognized by Zivver and may cause the underlying text to be visible to the signer when signing the document.